How's your FICO Score?

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While these methods vary, the differences aren't huge; each agency uses the following factors in calculating your credit score:

 - Your Credit History - How many years have you had credit?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Know your FICO score

-Curious about your credit score?
-Call us at 561-475-2282.
+Curious about your FICO score?
+Give us a call: 561-475-2281.